 Transformational leaders have a vision of what they want to achieve and the ability to clearly communicate this vision so that everyone in the organization understands what is needed to achieve this vision.
 Is your vision clear?
 Does it need to be refined?

 An effective leader needs courage; a willingness to take on new challenges, take calculated risks, make tough decisions, and be willing to go out on a limb for something they believe in.
-Transformational leaders have the courage to create a vision and make the difficult decision necessary to achieve their vision.
+Transformational leaders have the courage to create a vision and do what it takes to achieve their vision.

 Leaders need to fuel their passion from within.
 Transformational leaders have passion and motivation that people can sense and feed off of it.
-Are you passionate about your vision and willing to do the hard work needed to see your vision achieved?
+Are you passionate about your vision and willing to do what it takes to see your vision achieved?

 Transformational leaders, based on their personal passion, have the ability to inspire others and get them to buy into their vision and execute it on all levels of the company.
-How do you inspire your people to create change?
-Are you effective at motivating and inspiring your team?
+How do you inspire your employees to create change?
+Are you effective at motivating and inspiring your staff?

 - Know your people: